Cognitive Restructuring: Decatastrophizing Worksheet

 Instructions

-Before presenting your client with this worksheet, provide a brief explanation of what catastrophizing is and how it affects the way they feel.
-Then, explain how decatastrophizing and challenging anxious thoughts that assume the worst will happen can help to reduce anxiety.
+Before presenting the Cognitive Restructuring: Decatastrophizing worksheet to your client, provide a brief explanation of what catastrophizing is and how it affects how they feel.
+Then, explain how using decatastrophizing skills to challenge anxious thoughts can help reduce anxiety.

 Download Cognitive Restructuring: Decatastrophizing Worksheet